 Spend Most of Your Time in Florida

 One of the most important things you can do to establish residency in Florida is to spend a lot of time there.
 The majority of states have what's called a 183-day rule, which basically means the state will tax you as a resident if you own a home there and spend at least 183 days during the year (basically, six months) in the state.
 (Some states require more in-state days to be considered a resident.)
 The days don't have to be consecutive, and even part of a day can count as a full day.

-It's also a good idea to keep a log of where you are each day of the year, just in case the tax agency from your northern state picks you for a residency audit.
+It's also a good idea to keep a record of where you are each day of the year, just in case the tax agency from your northern state picks you for a residency audit.
 Keeping receipts from the time you spent in Florida will also help if you're audited.
-For instance, if you had dinner at a Florida restaurant, a receipt for the meal with a Florida address on it will help prove that you were in Florida on that particular day.
+For instance, if you had dinner at a Florida restaurant, a receipt for the meal with a Florida address on it will help prove that you were in the Sunshine State on that particular day.

 Obtain a Florida Driver's License

 Getting a Florida driver's license is a must if you want to satisfy the Florida residency requirements.
 In fact, you should do this right away, since you'll need the license to vote, apply for property tax breaks, and do other things in Florida that will help you establish residency in the state.